 The student will create a Response to Literature (RTL) by creating a video, or using Storytelling to present his/her RTL to the class.
-This assignment is due during the last class meeting.
+This assignment is due prior to the last scheduled class meeting.

 • AP Literature Final Video Example